Automated ECG interpretation

 Automated ECG interpretation is the use of artificial intelligence and pattern recognition software and knowledge bases to carry out automatically the interpretation, test reporting, and computer-aided diagnosis of electrocardiogram tracings obtained usually from a patient.

 History

 The first automated ECG programs were developed in the 1970s, when digital ECG machines became possible by third-generation digital signal processing boards.
-Commercial models, such as those developed by Hewlett-Packard, incorporated these programs into clinically used devices.
+Commercial models, such as those developed by Marquette Electronics—General Electric (GE), Hewlett-Packard-Philips and Mortara incorporated these programs into clinically used devices.

+Further, automated interpretation of ECGs was driven by advancements in microprocessor technology.
+In 1979, the introduction of the Motorola 68000 32-bit microprocessor enabled a leap forward in ECG device capabilities.

 During the 1980s and 1990s, extensive research was carried out by companies and by university labs in order to improve the accuracy rate, which was not very high in the first models.
 For this purpose, several signal databases with normal and abnormal ECGs were built by institutions such as MIT and used to test the algorithms and their accuracy.